NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 - If a volume is using more than a specified percentage of its inodes.
 You can set two thresholds (Warning and Critical).
 - If a volume if offline.
 - If any snapshots are older than a specified age.
-- If any quotas are over a certain percentage full.
+- If any quotas values have been breached.
 You can be alerted on both soft and hard limits.

 ## Architecture
-The solution is made up of two main components: the monitoring program, and a controller.
-The monitoring program is what get the status from the FSxN and sends the alerts and the controller is used to invoke the monitoring program on a regular basis.
+This solution is made up of two main components, the monitoring program, and the controller.
+The monitoring program is used to get the status from the FSxN(s) and sends the alerts to the various destinations, and the controller is used to invoke the monitoring program on a regular basis.
 It is done this way, so you can monitor multiple FSxN file systems with just these two components.

-When the controller invokes the monitoring program it will send it the hostname (or IP address) of the FSxN file system to monitor, as well as any other specific configuration parameters for the particular FSxN file system that it will need to operate (e.g. the AWS SecretsManager secret to use, the targets to send alerts to, etc.)
+When the controller invokes the monitoring program it will send it the hostname (or IP address) of the FSxN file system to monitor, as well as any other specific configuration parameters for the particular FSxN file system that it will need to operate (e.g. the AWS Secrets Manager secret to use, the targets to send alerts to, etc.)

-Once the monitoring program has been invoked it will use the ONTAP APIs to obtain the required information from the ONTAP system.
-It will compare this information against the conditions that have been specified in the conditions file.
+Once the monitoring program has been invoked it will use the ONTAP APIs to obtain the required information from the FSxN file system.
+It will compare this information against the conditions that have been specified in the conditions file (more information about it is below).
 If any conditions have been met it will send an alert to any of the specified target (SNS Topic, syslog server, webhook endpoint, CloudWatch Log Stream).
-The program stores all the conditional currently being met in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
+The program stores all the conditions currently being met in an object in an S3 bucket so it can ensure that it doesn't send duplicate messages for the same event.
 The conditions file is also kept in the S3 bucket for easy access.
 More information about the conditions file can be found in the [Matching Conditions File](#matching-conditions-file) section below.

-Since the program must be able to communicate with the FSxN file system management endpoint, it must run within a VPC that has connectivity to the FSxN file system.
+Since the monitoring program has to be able to communicate with the FSxN file system management endpoint it must run within a VPC that has connectivity to the FSxN file system.
 This requires special considerations for a Lambda function, both how it is deployed, and how it is able to access AWS services.
 You can read more about that in the [Endpoints for AWS Services](#endpoints-for-aws-services) section below.

+Here is a graphical representation of the architecture:
 ![Architecture](images/Monitoring_ONTAP_Services_Architecture-2.png)

+Note that as part of this solution CloudWatch alarms will be created to monitor the health of the Lambda functions and alert you if either of them fails.
+It is highly recommended that you don't disable them.

 ## Prerequisites
 - One or more FSx for NetApp ONTAP file system you want to monitor.
 - An S3 bucket to store the configuration and event status files, as well as the Lambda layer zip file.
-    - You will need to download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/lambda_layer.zip) from this repo and upload it to the S3 bucket.
+    - **IMPORTANT** You must download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-monitoring/main/FSx_Alerting/FSx_ONTAP_Alerting/lambda_layer.zip) from this repo and upload it to the S3 bucket.
 Be sure to preserve the name `lambda_layer.zip`.
+It contains some of the utilities that monitoring program depends on.
 - The security group associated with the FSx for ONTAP file system must allow inbound traffic from the Lambda function over TCP port 443.
+It can either allow port 443 for all the possible IP addresses associated with the subnet you plan to deploy it in.
+Or, after the solution has been deployed, you can get the security group that was assigned to the Monitoring program Lambda function and allow port 443 from that security group.
 - An SNS topic to send the alerts to.
 - An AWS Secrets Manager secret that holds the FSx for ONTAP file system credentials.
 There should be two keys in the secret, one for the username and one for the password.
+- Create an object (file) within the S3 bucket that contains the list of FSxNs you want to monitor.
+The format of the file is listed in the [FSxN List File](#fsxn-list-file) section below.
 - Optionally:
     - A CloudWatch Log Group to store events.
     - A syslog server to receive event messages.